benhamner/hillary-clinton-emails/README.md

 This repo contains code to transform Hillary's emails from raw PDF documents to a SQLite database.

+This is a work in progress - any help normalizing and extracting this data's much appreciated!

 # Extracted data

 There's two main files this produces, both in the output directory.